thinkful-ei18/Alisha_Brian_SpacedRep_Client/README.md

 #### Technologies Used ####

-The front-end was developed with React, Redux, Redux Form Styling was done with CSS
+The front-end was developed with React, Redux, and Redux Form.
+Styling was done with CSS.

 The back-end was developed with NodeJS, MongoDB, Mongoose, and Express.

-Testing was done with Mocha, Chai, and Jest
+Testing was done with Mocha, Chai, and Jest.

 For production, Heroku and Netlify were used.